-Don’t forget that you need to paint this as a massive advantage for the company, not just yourself.
+Don’t forget that you must paint this as a massive advantage for the company, not just yourself.
 After this answer, you want your interviewer to think that your skills perfectly suit their needs; you’re the solution to their problem.

 Example answers to express this include:

-“This is one of the most suitable positions for me to utilize my experience, which will enable me to help the company solve X problem.”
+“This is one of the most suitable positions for me to utilize my experience, which will enable me to help the company solve X’s problem.”

 “This opportunity allows me to combine my experience in this and that, enabling me to give my best performance as an X.”

 3. Discuss Your Research and What You Know About the Company

 Most interviewers ask this question to gauge how much you know about the company.
 After all, they don’t want someone applying to just any random job to which they fit the requirements.

 This question gives you an excellent chance to showcase your knowledge of the company in the interview process.
 Bring up recent news or information you’ve heard about the company over the years that made you interested in working there.